top of page

 Happy Birthday, Schumann!

 Today, we celebrate the birth of the great composer, Robert Schumann.
-We will be performing Schumann's 4th Symphony on March 21st in our 3rd Concert of the 2026 Season, Germanfest.
-Tickets are now on sale from our website.
+We will perform Schumann's 4th Symphony on March 21st in our third concert of the 2026 season, Germanfest.
+Tickets are now available for purchase on our website.

-His passionate relationship with Clara Wieck - a marriage resisted by Clara's father (who was also Robert's piano teacher!) - became a profound source of inspiration for much of his music.
-He also struggled with mental health issues, including periods of depression, which significantly impacted his life and career.
+His passionate relationship with Clara Wieck—a marriage resisted by Clara's father (who was also Robert's piano teacher!)—became a profound source of inspiration for much of his music.
+Schumann also struggled with mental health issues, including periods of depression, which significantly impacted his life and career.

-Despite his recurring bouts of melancholy and other health challenges, Schumann was remarkably prolific, composing over 150 works across a wide range of genres, including piano music, orchestral pieces, and more than 250 songs (lieder).
+Despite his recurring bouts of melancholy and other health challenges, Schumann was remarkably prolific.
+He composed over 150 works across many genres, including piano music, orchestral pieces, and more than 250 songs (lieder).
 He was also a distinguished music critic.

 However, one of the most interesting facts about Schumann is that he is one of the 13 composers featured in the Naples Community Orchestra’s 2026 season: An International Feast!
 We will be performing Schumann's 4th Symphony at our Germanfest Concert on March 21st.
 He and others like Mozart, Mendelssohn, and Verdi will make it a season like none other.